arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

 * drag a feed into a folder
-* create new feed inside folder when folder is selected